Rambling Rose (film)

-Rambling Rose is a 1991 American drama film set in Georgia during the Great Depression starring Laura Dern and Robert Duvall in leading roles with Lukas Haas, John Heard and Diane Ladd in supporting roles.
-Rambling Rose was directed by Martha Coolidge and written by Calder Willingham (adapted from his own 1972 novel of the same name).
+Rambling Rose is a 1991 American drama film directed by Martha Coolidge and written by Calder Willingham (based on the 1972 novel of the same name).
+It stars Laura Dern and Robert Duvall in leading roles, with Lukas Haas, John Heard, and Diane Ladd in supporting roles.
+The film is set in Georgia during the Great Depression.

-Laura Dern and Diane Ladd, daughter and mother in real life, were nominated for the Academy Award for Best Actress and Best Supporting Actress, respectively, making them the first mother-daughter duo to be nominated for Academy Awards for the same film or in the same year.
-The film won the Independent Spirit Award for Best Film and Martha Coolidge won the Independent Spirit Award for Best Director.
+In the 1992 race for Oscars both Dern and Ladd, daughter and mother in real life, were nominated for the Academy Award for Best Actress and Best Supporting Actress, respectively, making them the first mother-daughter duo to be nominated for Academy Awards for the same film or in the same year.
+The film won the Independent Spirit Award for Best Film, and Martha Coolidge won the Independent Spirit Award for Best Director.

 Plot

-In 1971, a grown Buddy returns to his former family home and reflects on his youth during The Great Depression when Rose came to live with his family in order to escape her miserable life in Birmingham, where she was being forced into prostitution.
+In 1971, Buddy Hillyer returns to his former family home and reflects on his youth during The Great Depression, when Rose came to live with his family to escape her miserable life in Birmingham, where she was being forced into prostitution.
 The Hillyers are an eccentric family who take Rose in as a domestic servant.
 Rose quickly begins to admire Mrs. Hillyer, who is working on her master's thesis and who she learns was orphaned at a young age, just as Rose had been.
-Rose also develops a crush on the paternal and warm Mr. Hillyer that the three Hillyer children and Mr. Hillyer become aware of while Mrs. Hillyer remains oblivious.
-Because she is hard of hearing (she carries an early kind of hearing aid) she misses some of the byplay.
+Rose also develops a crush on the paternal and warm Mr. Hillyer.
+The three Hillyer children and Mr. Hillyer become aware of this while Mrs. Hillyer remains oblivious.
+Because she is hard of hearing (she carries an early kind of hearing aid), she misses some of the byplay.

-Eventually Rose kisses Mr. Hillyer, who at first responds to her advances and then becomes angered at her and rebuffs her.
-Buddy witnesses Rose and Mr. Hillyer kissing and later, when Rose gets into his bed to talk to him at night, he repeatedly tries and eventually is allowed to grab and massage her breast just as his father had done while he was kissing Rose.
-Eventually to satisfy his curiosity Rose allows 13-year-old Buddy to masturbate her.
-Afterwards she is apologetic and upset and begs him not to tell anyone.
+Eventually, Rose kisses Mr. Hillyer, who at first responds to her advances and then becomes angry and rebuffs her.
+Buddy witnesses Rose and Mr. Hillyer kissing, and later, when Rose gets into his bed to talk to him at night, he repeatedly tries and eventually is allowed to fondle her breast just as his father had done while he was kissing Rose.
+Eventually, to satisfy his curiosity, Rose allows 13-year-old Buddy to perform manual sex on her.
+Afterwards, she is apologetic and upset and begs him not to tell anyone.

 The Hillyers begin to disagree about Rose's presence in their lives.
-Mr. Hillyer worries that Rose is too promiscuous when she goes to town and will cause them problems but Mrs. Hillyer sees her promiscuity as her way of trying to obtain love and attention.
+Mr. Hillyer worries that Rose is too promiscuous when she goes to town and will cause them problems, but Mrs. Hillyer sees her promiscuity as her way of trying to obtain love and attention.